dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2018_12_17-why-you-should-learn-fsharp.md

 <h2 id="tooling">Tooling</h2>

 There is no match when it comes to tooling.
 Microsoft's .NET languages have always benefited from excellent tooling.
 [Visual Studio]() was the uncontested leader for a long time, but in recent years the competition has racked up.
 [JetBrains](), the company who invented [ReSharper](), has released a new IntelliJ driven cross platform IDE called [Rider]().
 Meanwhile Microsoft developed a new open source editor called [Code]().
 [Visual Studio Code]() has quickly emerged as the [most popular development environment](https://insights.stackoverflow.com/survey/2018/#technology-most-popular-development-environments) amongst programmers and boasts a huge marketplace of useful plugins.
-Thanks to [Krzysztof Cieślak](https://twitter.com/k_cieslak) there is an outstanding extension called [Ionide]() for F#.
+Thanks to [Krzysztof Cieślak](https://twitter.com/k_cieslak) there is a superb extension called [Ionide]() for F#.

 Visual Studio, JetBrains Rider and Visual Studio Code with Ionide are three of the world's best programming IDEs which are cross platform compatible, run on all major operating systems and support F#.